“The temper of the people may be surely learned’ from it,” Oliver said.

 (The punch bowl now belongs to the Massachusetts Historical Society.)

-The men stayed in the house until dark, he supposed to disguise themselves like Indians.
+The men stayed in the house until dark, he supposed to disguise themselves as Native Americans.
 When the sun set, they left the house and went to the wharves where the vessels lay.

 “The Indians worked smartly,” wrote Peter Edes.